Augmentations, annuli, and Alexander polynomials: From knot contact homology to the Alexander polynomial

 In the last identity, we used Theorem \ref{T:Alex zeta tau}. \end{proof}

 \begin{remark} If $K$ is fibered, then $\Md$ can be made to not intersect the zero section in $T^*\R^3$, as explained in \cite{AENV}.
-In that case, the proof of Proposition \ref{Alex F general} would be simpler, since one would not need to take into account Floer strips. \end{remark}
+In that case, the proof of Theorem \ref{Alex F general} would be simpler, since one would not need to take into account the Floer strips counted by the $D_{ij}$. \end{remark}

-\begin{remark} In the proof of Proposition \ref{Alex F general}, we used Theorem \ref{T:Alex zeta tau}, which is a holomorphic curve reformulation of equation \eqref{alex} where flow loops get replaced with annuli and flow lines are replaced with strips.
-One should be careful that the choices made to specify the $\mu$-powers for flow lines in $\tau_{\rm Morse}$ and for strips in $\tau_{\rm str}$ are comptible.
-The latter depend on the choices of paths $\gamma_{\xi_i}, \gamma_{\eta_j}$ to the basepoint.
-Observe that changes in those paths would translate into multiplying the matrix $D(\mu)$ in \eqref{matrices} on the left and on the right by diagonal matrices whose diagonal entries are powers of $\mu$.
-The affect of that in Theorem \ref{T:Alex zeta tau} is to multiply $\tau_{\rm str} = \det (D(\mu))$ by some power of $\mu$, which is compatible with the fact that $\Delta_K(\mu)$ is defined up to multiplication by such powers. \end{remark}
+\begin{remark} In the proof of Theorem \ref{Alex F general} we used Theorem \ref{T:Alex zeta tau}, which is a holomorphic curve reformulation of Equation \eqref{alex} where flow loops get replaced with annuli and flow lines get replaced with strips.
+One should be careful that the choices made to specify the $\mu$-powers for flow lines in $\tau_{\rm Morse}$ and for strips in $\tau_{\rm str}$ are compatible.
+The latter depend on the choices of paths $\gamma_{\xi_i}, \gamma_{\eta_j}$ to the basepoint and the corresponding disk $U$.
+Changing those paths leads to multiplication of the matrix $D$ on the left and on the right by diagonal matrices with diagonal entries which are powers of $\mu$.
+The effect of that on Theorem \ref{T:Alex zeta tau} is to multiply $\tau_{\rm str} = \det (D(\mu))$ by some power of $\mu$, which is compatible with the fact that $\Delta_K(\mu)$ is defined up to multiplication by such powers. \end{remark}